cybergateservices/hardened-linux/centos7/docs/stig-rhel7-disa-hardening-guide.md

 %end
 ```
 ## Installing the Operating System
-Using the kickstart file
+Using the kickstart file ditectly from  this site you can install
 ## Updating Software
 To meet demands enforced by our security policy we need to keep the software up

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY5NjU4OTczOF19
+eyJoaXN0b3J5IjpbLTEwNzk2NTc5NDNdfQ==
 -->